OpenDataDayZurich2016/visualization_delays/README.md

 <h3>Code guide</h3>

-<p>adjusted_delays_func.nb.html executes an initial analysis to compare the frequency of delays at stops and along segments between stops.</p>
+<p>adjusted_delays_func.nb.html executes an initial analysis to compare the frequency of delays at stops and along segments between stops.
+This file is messy because it was used for many small, ad hoc inquiries regarding data characteristics.</p>

-<p>adjusted_delays_further.nb.html executes additional code to construct .csv files for each route. </p>
+<p>adjusted_delays_further.nb.html executes additional code to construct .csv files for each route.
+This executes slowly because of the sapply function to remove delay time due to early arrival of vehicles.
+This could be removed (or go to an earlier commit) because there were very few early arrivals.</p>

 <p>adjusted_stop_delays.nb.html tallies the number of delays during 52 weeks of data, for thresholds of 1.5, 2, 3, 4, 5, and 6 minutes or more.
-It also extracts all stops from the available data files from three years, and joins coordinate data for each stop appropriately.</p>
+It also extracts all stops from the available data files from three years, and joins coordinate data for each stop appropriately.
+Actual threshold in the code should be checked carefully because these have often been changed.</p>

 <p>map.nb.html reads the files constructed by the previous script and creates Leaflet html map widgets for several selected tram and bus lines.</p>

+<p>.Rmd files can be used if rendered versions are not required.</p>

+<p>Questions?
+Contact Peter Pearman pbpearman@gmail.com</p>

 <p>html_map_widgets_and_report.zip has obvious contents</p>